30-Second Overview

 - Indigenous Culture: Traditional crafts, contemporary art creation

-- Local Industries: Stone craft, agricultural product design
+- Local Industry: Stone craft, agricultural product design

-- Eco-tourism: Combined tourism and cultural creative experiences
+- Ecotourism: Integrating tourism with cultural and creative experiences

 Park Operation Models